DeanDodds/MilestoneProject2/README.md

 ### First Time Visitor Goals
 * As a first time visitor, I want to be able to understand the main purpose of the website.
-* As a first time visitor, i want easily navigate through the website.
+* As a first time visitor, I want to easily navigate through the website.
-* As a first time visitor, i want the website to allow me to easily track the score of my snooker game.
+* As a first time visitor, I want the website to allow me to easily track the score of my snooker game.
-* As a first time visitor, i want to beable to see instuctions on how to use the webpage if i need them.
+* As a first time visitor, I want to be able to see instuctions on how to use the webpage if i need them.

 ### Returning Visitor Goalsand
-* As a returning visitor, I want to beable to start a new game and all my previous games statisics to have been reset
+* As a returning visitor, I want to be able to start a new game without having to clear my previous statistics.
-* As a returning visitor, I want to beable to keep in touch with the creator for updates to the website
+* As a returning visitor, I want to be able to keep in touch with the creator for updates to the website.

 ### Website Creator goals